JoshuaKGoldberg/sanitize-markdown/README.md

 ## Defaults

 The default configuration is used if you don't provide any.
-This object is available at `insane.defaults`.
+This object is available at `sanitizeMarkdown.defaults`.
 You are free to manipulate the defaults themselves.

 ```json
 {